mgreenig/loopgen/README.md

-# LoopGen: De novo design of peptide CDR binding loops with SE(3) diffusion models.
+# LoopGen: De novo design of antibody CDR loops with SE(3) diffusion models

 LoopGen is a python package providing functionality for diffusion models for CDR binding loop design.
 Our model performs diffusion over the space of residue orientations and positions, generating diverse loop conformations that fit the geometry of the target epitope.
+Currently, the model does not generate sequences for the CDR loops - only backbone conformations.
+We hope to extend our model to generate sequences in the future.

 ![figure](figures/3ulu_ensemble.png)